zobayer1/python-mqtt-sub/README.md

 Example: `mqttlistener --config-path=/path/to/config.cfg`

-This will block the running terminal, use with tools like screen or nohup.
+This will block the running terminal, use with tools like screen or nohup for background execution.

+## Development

+Install `pre-commit`:

+    pip install pre-commit
+    pre-commit install
+    pre-commit autoupdate
+    pre-commit run --all-files

+From the next commits, pre-commit hooks will be executed automatically.

 ## Configurations

+Program looks for default configuration file `config.cfg` in current working directory.
+You can pass in a configuration file path using the `--config-path` parameter.
 Following keys must be provided in a configuration file:

     [mqtt]
     mqtt_host = localhost